-What’s a Ninja grocery shopper?
-A Ninja shopper knows how to read labels and see through spurious claims in fake foods.
-Most grocery shoppers are distracted, guided by cravings, colors, and store layout.
+A Ninja grocery shopper knows how to read labels and can see through spurious claims in fake foods.
+Most people in grocery stores are unaware, guided by cravings, colors, or store layout.
 Uh Oh!
-How did that junk food get in their cart?
+Sometimes I wonder – how did that food get in their cart?
 How do YOU shop?
-If you follow the store layout like most people, you’ll spend a lot more $ dollars, and come home with less nutrition.
-OR you can be a Ninja shopping warrior!
+What’s your thought process as you go through a store?
+If you follow the store layout like most people, you’ll spend a lot more $ dollars, and get less nutrition.
+OR you can become a Ninja shopping warrior!
 Aha!
+Awareness is everything.
 Knowledge is power.
-Armed with clear understanding you’re empowered to choose the healthiest, most nutritious foods.
-My advice: Buy local organic fresh fruits and vegetables, and skip packaged foods altogether.
+Armed with clear understanding of your health goals, you’re empowered to choose the healthiest, most nutritious foods.
+My advice: Bring a LIST, and stick to it.
+Buy local organic fresh fruits and vegetables, and just skip the packaged foods altogether.
+Ha Ha!

 Learn how to become a Ninja shopping warrior!